 Students and their professors most recently went inside one of Baltimore's landmark institutions, Domino Sugars, to see how the 90-year-old refinery processes 6.5 million pounds of raw Sugar per day.

 Ports America Chesapeake operates the Seagrit Marine Terminal at the Port of Baltimore, which is one of only four U.S. East Coast ports with a 50-foot draft to handle the Super-Post-Panamax cargo ships.
-Supply chain students and their professors took a walking tour of the terminal, which one just can't walk up and do.
+Supply chain students and their professors took a walking tour of the terminal, is not available to the general public.

 Participants were able to see in real-time the process of brewing, bottling, storing and distributing the products.
-Furthermore, our students were introduced to the inventory keeping and warehousing methods used at the brewery.
+Furthermore, our students were introduced to tinventory keeping and warehousing methods used at the brewery.
 Clipper City produces approximately 15,000 barrels of beer each year.